tom-seddon/imgui/examples/addons_examples/README_FIRST.txt

 And in addition:
 -> imguistring:				this addon file contains some classes that can be used to replace some STL equivalents (STL is not accepted inside ImGui code):
 							-> a string class based on ImVector<char>.
 It does not support iterators, but has many methods that std::string has: thus it can be used to replace std::string in many algorithms.
-							-> ImVectorExt<T>.
+							-> ImVectorEx<T>.
 An extended version of ImVector<T> that supports C++ classes as items.
 The version of ImVector<T> that comes with ImGui is not a suitable replacement to std::vector<T>, because it does not call constructors and destructors on items.
+							-> Other struct / classes like ImPair<T,U> and ImHashMap<T,...> mainly for internal usage (they're used by some other addon).
 -> imguihelper:				this addon file contains:
 							-> ImGui::OpenWithDefaultApplication(...) that should work with urls, folders and files -> two serialization helper classes (mainly for internal usage, to provide serialization support to other addons) in a dedicated ImGuiHelper namespace.